Ready to explore West Kill Mountain, New York? Here's everything you need to know before you go!

 Trail description

-West Kill Mountain rises to 3,880 feet as one of the Catskills' 35 high peaks, offering hikers a rewarding climb through diverse terrain to expansive summit views.
-Located in the heart of New York's Catskill Mountains, this peak forms part of the challenging Devil's Path range, known throughout the hiking community for its rugged character and spectacular vistas.
+West Kill Mountain rises to approximately 1,083 meters (3,551 feet at the Rock Shelter zone, with the summit reaching higher elevations) as one of the Catskills' 35 high peaks, offering hikers a rewarding climb through diverse terrain to expansive summit views.
+Located in Greene County in the heart of New York's Catskill Mountains, this peak forms part of the challenging Devil's Path range, known throughout the hiking community for its rugged character and spectacular vistas.

-The 9.7-kilometer round-trip hike gains 1,183 meters of elevation over 5 to 7 hours, making it a solid moderate challenge that rewards hikers with some of the region's finest panoramic views.
+The 9.7-kilometer round-trip hike gains 1,183 meters of elevation and typically takes 4.5 to 7 hours depending on the chosen trailhead and route, making it a solid moderate to strenuous challenge that rewards hikers with some of the region's finest panoramic views.
 What sets West Kill apart from other Catskill peaks is its combination of accessible forest trails, a stunning waterfall midway up, and the dramatic Buck Ridge Lookout at the summit.

 Trail Experience